-The current, voluntary resource adequacy standard was adopted in December 2011 by the Northwest Power and Conservation Council (NWPCC or Council).
+The current, voluntary RA standard was adopted in December 2011 by the Northwest Power and Conservation Council (NWPCC or Council).
 Regional adequacy assessments are not intended to apply directly to individual utilities because no utility has the same load and resource profile as the region.
 However, the probabilistic methodology imbedded in the standard is recommended for utilities to do their own assessments.
 The standard uses the system's loss of load probability (LOLP) as the adequacy metric with a maximum allowable LOLP of 5%.
 A single annual value is assessed, which identifies both energy and capacity problems.
 It is not intended to be a resource planning target.
-The Council's latest resource adequacy assessment for 2024 was released in October of 2019.